bonlycpe/AEIOU/README.md

 ![Original](https://user-images.githubusercontent.com/106681968/210352077-c3797a8e-f06e-464b-bb3f-88ebbbe0ae52.gif)

 AEIOU game is a java university game project that has inspired by the first game of the Korean series squid game (2021) which is based on a school game, where one player calls out a ‘green light’ indicating to the group behind them to run, or ‘red light’, which means everyone must stop.
-If you move after the ‘red light’ is announced, you lose but we have modified the rules to an A E I O U sound starting with A and ending with U but ending with the same rule that the player needs to go to the final line within a time limit
+If you move after the ‘red light’ is announced, you lose but we have modified the rules to an A E I O U sound starting with A and ending with U but ending with the same rule that the player needs to go to the final line within a time limit.

 # Game Screenshot